Nyakuji/alx-low_level_programming/0x01-variables_if_else_while/README.md

-2-print_alphabet.c	Prints the alphabet in lowercase 3-print_alphabets.c	Prints the alphabet in lowercase, and then in uppercase 4-print_alphabet.c	Prints the alphabet in lowercase, except q and e letters 5-print_numbers.c	Prints all single digit numbers of base 10 starting from 0 6-print_numberz.c	Prints all single digit numbers of base 10 starting from 0, without using char variables 7-print_tebahpla.c	Prints the lowercase alphabet in reverse 8-print_base16.c	Prints all the numbers of base 16 in lowercase
+2-print_alphabet.c	Prints the alphabet in lowercase 3-print_alphabets.c	Prints the alphabet in lowercase, and then in uppercase 4-print_alphabet.c	Prints the alphabet in lowercase, except q and e letters 5-print_numbers.c	Prints all single-digit numbers of base 10 starting from 0 6-print_numberz.c	Prints all single digit numbers of base 10 starting from 0, without using char variables 7-print_tebahpla.c	Prints the lowercase alphabet in reverse 8-print_base16.c	Prints all the numbers of base 16 in lowercase